UukailDaBest/UukailDaBest/README.md

 ###  DarthKail

 I am a dedicated and enthusiastic in the Cybersecurity field with my current 3 years of experience as a Cybersecurity student.
-I am paying my full attention to be a penetration tester.
+I am paying my full attention to becoming a penetration tester and a Red Teamer.
 Eager to provide skills in monitoring, securing, and enhancing defence to any classified and weak information and system.

 ## Skills and Experience